 A little intro to my story… I have been a very active 73-year-old, walking, biking, hiking, etc. I do not like to go to doctors and was always healthy, so my visits were few.
-I was hiking with my daughter in the foothills to hear our winter home and she said “Mom, you seem to be short of breath and not hiking your usual (I was always ahead of everyone).
+Last year, I was hiking with my daughter in the foothills near our winter home and she said “Mom, you seem to be short of breath and not hiking your usual (I was always ahead of everyone).
 My reply "I’m 72 and I have a right to be slower!”

 My EKG was funky